mendix/docs/howto/tutorials/build-an-employee-directory-app-2-build-a-dashboard-page.md

     Clicking **Reset Style** in **Theme Customizer** will undo the changes.

 Well done!
-Continue with [How to Build an Employee Directory App Step 3: Update Viewing Your App](build-an-employee-directory-app-3-publish-and-view-your-app).
+Continue with [How to Build an Employee Directory App Step 3: Publish and View Your App](build-an-employee-directory-app-3-publish-and-view-your-app).

 ## 4 Related Content